Comparing Sensor Technologies: IR vs ToF vs Microwave in High-Traffic Restrooms

 Here’s how they work:

-Radar doesn’t use light reflection like IR or ToF do.
+Radar doesn’t rely on reflection like IR or ToF cameras.
 Instead, it uses radio waves to find changes in motion and distance.

 Pros